 CSUB prohibits the possession, use, and/or sale of narcotics, marijuana, and/or other illicit drugs.
 Violation of university policies concerning illicit drugs shall result in appropriate disciplinary action up to and including suspension or expulsion from the university, and in the case of organizations, loss of recognition.
-The following is a brief summary of the state and federal criminal sanctions that may be imposed upon someone who violates the illicit drug policy at CSUB or elsewhere in the state of California:
+The following is a brief summary of the state and federal criminal sanctions that may be imposed upon someone who violates the illicit drug policy at

+CSUB or elsewhere in the staf

-- A violation of California law for the possession, use, and/or sale of narcotics, marijuana, and/or other illicit drugs includes imprisonment in the county jail or state prison for one to nine years, plus fines up to \$100,000 for each count - A violation of federal law for the possession, use and/or sale of narcotics, marijuana, and/or other illicit drugs may include imprisonment in a federal penitentiary for one to fifteen years plus substantial financial penalties - A violation of the law involving an individual being under the influence of a combination of alcohol and drugs (itself potentially fatal), may result in an increase in criminal sanctions and penalties.
+A violation of California la of narcotics, marijuana, a imprisonment in the cou years, plus fines up to \$1

+- A violation of federal law for the possession, use and/or sale of narcotics, marijuana, and/or other illicit drugs may include imprisonment in a federal penitentiary for one to fifteen years plus substantial financial penalties - A violation of the law involving an individual being under the influence of a combination of alcohol and drugs (itself potentially fatal), may result in an increase in criminal sanctions and penalties.